MattHodge/matthodge.github.io/_posts/2020-10-19-vscode-second-brain.md

 - The tool *should* be open source

 Of all the tools I tried, [Foam](https://foambubble.github.io/) came the closet to what I chose.
 It's a simple tool, just a [VS Code](https://code.visualstudio.com/) extension that brings in a few other plugins for working with markdown documents.

+Joplin was also close, I like that you could click a button to edit notes in VSCode, and they have a really nice iOS + Android app.

 The advantage for me is that VSCode is already my editor of choice, so I am already efficient with using it.
 Foam gave me the inspiration to piece together my own VS Code Second brain based on plugins that already existed.